 10 Tips for Improving Your Beach Photos

 Beach photography presents many unique challenge to the amateur photographer due mainly to the extreme photographic conditions in which it is often undertaken.
-Contending with an abundance of light, reflections and movement can leave some photographers grasping at straws, but it can also produce some of the most starkly beautiful images of any subject matter.
-We’ve put together a list of things that you may want to consider more guidelines than rules, but which might help you take your beach photos from the realm of average to great.
+Contending with an abundance of light, reflections and movement can leave some photographers grasping at straws, yet beach photos can also produce some of the most starkly beautiful images of any subject matter.
+We've put together a list of beach photography tips that you may want to consider more guidelines than rules, but which might help you take your beach photos from the realm of average to great.
 Well, at least we hope they do.

 1) Shoot in the Golden Hours – It is going to be very difficult to take an above average beach photo in the middle of the day.
 Even on cloudy days, there is usually going to be a problem with over exposure.
 While many photographers put their cameras away between 10am and 2pm, that time is usually extended dramatically when shooting beach scenes – especially if you are lucky enough to live in an area with reasonably good weather.
 As you can see from the photos below, the best images are usually taken at sunset or sunrise, so try to emulate that.